RecList/evalRS-KDD-2023/README.md

 ## Status

-_The repository is stable and ready to be used for the hackathon_ (pending minor changes, fixes etc.)
+The repository is stable and ready to be used for tutorials, educational purposes, research, benchmarks of any kind,  hackathons etc.

+_If you are reading this after the event on Aug.
+7th, 2023, do not stop scrolling: all the materials are available to the community and will always be!_

 ## Quick Start